plord12/autopi-tools/README.md

    1. change the name to **my_charge_status**
    1. delete existing code
    1. paste the code copied from step 2 above
-   1. add your telegram bot_token and bot_chatId from setp 1 above
+   1. add your telegram bot_token and bot_chatId from step 1 above
    1. Click on **Create**.
 1. Navigate to https://my.autopi.io/#/jobs
    1. click on **Create**